Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Claiming the Oregon Semiconductor R&D Tax Credit is a detailed and complex process, often requiring the expertise of a CPA consultant to navigate the requirements and maximize benefits.

 First, businesses must register with Business Oregon by December 1 of the prior year.
-Next, they need to document their average Qualified Research Expenses (QREs) and basic research expenses for the three preceding calendar tax years beginning to establish a baseline.
+Next, to establish a baseline, they must document their average Qualified Research Expenses (QREs) and basic research expenses for the three preceding calendar tax years.
 Then, they project their QREs and basic research expenses for the current tax year.

 The forms that you would need to fill out include: